-A decorator’s secret weapon, mirrors are more than a practical object in which to check your own reflection; in the right hands, a beautiful mirror can be used to amplify light, add drama, create interesting reflections and frame views.
-Think beyond the bathroom and take a look at our top five design tips for using mirrors to transform your home.
+A decorator’s secret weapon, mirrors are more than a practical object in which to check your own reflection; when used correctly, a beautiful mirror can be used to amplify light, add drama, create interesting reflections and frame views.
+You may have fallen in love with a design first, and then found the perfect spot for it afterwards, but, if you’re working the other way round, and are looking for the perfect mirror to fill a particular space, this takes a little more consideration (and perhaps, a little more hesitation).
+Take a look at this mirror buying guide for design tips on using mirrors to transform your home.

-It’s not just natural light that can be manipulated in this way; mirrors are great at emphasising the output from other light sources, too.
-If you’re tasked with decorating a cavernous space, placing a mirror near a table lamp can make all the difference.
+It’s not just natural light that can be manipulated in this way; mirrors are great at emphasizing the output from other light sources, too.
+If you’re tasked with decorating a cavernous space or a dark corner, placing a mirror near a table lamp can make all the difference.

-When it comes to choosing wall art for your home, a mirror with an ornately carved frame can make as much of an impact as a painting.
-Mantelpieces are often popular spots above which to hang a mirror, but, in rooms lacking this feature, a large piece, such as our Sega design, is a great tool for dictating the center of the room.
+When it comes to choosing wall art for your home, decorative mirrors with ornate frames or sculptural designs can make as much of an impact as paintings.
+Mantelpieces are often popular spots above which to hang or prop a mirror, but, in rooms lacking this feature, a larger mirror is a great tool for dictating the center of the room.

-Alternatively, if you’re not short on wall space, you could experiment with a grouping of smaller mirrors to breathe new life into a plain space.
-Whether you choose uniformity with styles of the same shape and frame color, or curate an eclectic mix of designs and sizes, such as contemporary silhouettes with antique mirrors, the outcome will make a shining statement.
+Alternatively, experiment with using a group of smaller-sized mirrors to add decorative touches to a plain wall.
+Whether you choose uniformity with styles of the same shape and frame color, or curate an eclectic mix of designs and sizes, such as contemporary silhouettes teamed with antique mirrors (or antique style), the outcome will make a shining statement.

-In windowless rooms—typically, that’s bathrooms—a mirror can make a world of difference; go big and choose a sizeable design to really maximize the luminosity and make the space feel bigger.
-Frameless mirrors are great tools in these instances—look for a design that fits your space from wall to wall to create a seamless look.
+In windowless rooms—typically, that’s bathrooms—a mirror can make a world of difference; go big and choose a sizeable design to maximize luminosity and make the space feel bigger.
+This will also benefit you practically; when adding the finishing touches to your makeup, for example, you won’t have to lean over the basin at the risk of dropping that pesky mascara wand, just to get a good view of your eye.
+Frameless mirrors are great tools in these instances—look for a design that fits your space from wall to wall to create a seamless effect.

-Another clever trick in darker areas of the home (think entryways) is to select a mirror that’s designed to mimic the shape of a traditional window frame, such as our Ikkuna Mirror; this allows you to create the illusion of light spilling through a window.
+Thinking beyond the bathroom, another clever trick in darker areas of the home (such as entryways) is to select a mirror that’s designed to mimic the shape of a traditional window frame, which allows you to create the illusion of light spilling through a window.